+(in DVV million) Local

-(in DKK million) SII Local GAAP Reinsurance receivables 0,4 0,4
+(in DKK million) SII GAAP

+Reinsurance

+receivables 1,6 1,6

 Reinsurance receivables are in SII stated after discounting and counterparty default adjustment.
-But as the debt is short term and the reinsurer with debt is rated A or better are the default adjustment is not visible.
+But as the debt is short term and the reinsurer with debt is rated A or better, the default adjustment is not visible.
 Reinsurance receivables in local GAAP are stated net of a bad debt reserve calculated on the basis of an individual assessment of the debtors.
-The difference between Solvency II and local GAAP are caused by the fact that Reinsurance receivables or liabilities with affiliated companies in Local GAAP are shown under either Receivables, (trade, not insurance) or under the item Payable Trade not insurance.
+The main difference between Solvency II and local GAAP are caused by the fact that Reinsurance receivables or liabilities with affiliated companies in Local GAAP are shown under either Receivables, (trade, not insurance) or under the item Payable Trade not insurance.
 A reallocation is done in the table "D Value of Assets and liabilities" above so the figures are comparable.